 Ezra Stiles College and adjoining Morse College were built in 1961-62.
 Stiles has long been nicknamed “Little Tuscany” due to its pre-Gothic Tuscan towers style.

 A unique feature of Ezra Stiles dining hall is the large mounted moose head that looks out over its seating area.
-The moose is named for former Ezra Stile’s Head of College Bart Giamatti, Yale’s youngest president, who in 1989 became U.S. Commissioner of Baseball.
-Stiles hosts an annual “Medieval (K)night” in April when students enjoy medieval banquet fare and dramatic re-enactments of “Beowulf” dragon battles.
+The moose is named for former Ezra Stile’s Head of College, Bart Giamatti, Yale’s youngest president, who in 1989 became U.S. Commissioner of Baseball.
+Stiles hosts an annual “Medieval (K)night” in April when students enjoy a medieval banquet and dramatic re-enactments of “Beowulf” dragon battles.

 The dining hall offers a striking departure from the design of more traditional college halls and is dominated by grid-like rafters, contemporary lighting, and stone and glass verticals that soar 30 feet.